rciorba/rciorba.github.io/2019/03-learning-elixir.md

 {^a, b} = {1, 2}
 ```

-Also, just like Erlang, anything on the righ hand side will never be bound, only matched.
-So the
+Also, just like Erlang, anything on the righ hand side will never be bound, only
-following will never bind a or b, instead it will attempt a match:
+matched.
+So the following will never bind a or b, instead it will attempt a match:

 ```
 {1, 2} = {a, b}
 ```

-The big improvement here is we've lost
+The downside for Erlang's match-unless-bound is you need to know which variables are
+already bound.
+Elixir's pin operator is more explicit.

 ### Lower case variables, atoms and aliases